mtconnect/cppagent/README.md

   the UUID in the Devices.xml file.
 This can be overridden on a per adapter basis.

     *Default*: false

+* `SchemaVersion` - Change the schema version to a different version number.

+    *Default*: 1.2

 ###Adapter configuration items###